gokcehan/lf/doc.md

 	}}

 We check `$fs` to see if there are any selected files.
-Otherwise we just delete the current file.
+Otherwise, we just delete the current file.
 Since this is such a common pattern, a separate `$fx` variable is provided.
 We can use this variable to get rid of the conditional: